 It’s easy to find places to eat in Charleston, South Carolina because good food is really…everywhere!
 But we wanted to think outside the box and not just include restaurants in the Downtown Historic District, because we’ve shared how there’s plenty to do beyond it.
 So that’s why we’ve included six restaurants and one distillery/winery that can feed you while you’re out exploring all that the area has to offer.
 So with that, here are our 7 favorite places to eat in Charleston and around.

-Check for best prices on Charleston hotels
+Check for best prices and availability on Charleston hotels!

 7 Places to Eat in Charleston